Puppy worms are nasty little critters who come in lots of different shapes and sizes.

 A dull, coarse and out-of-condition coat is another sign.

-Make sure that your family always washes their hands after playing with, or handling, your pup.
+So, do make sure that your family always washes their hands after playing with, or handling, your new pup.

 Another common type of worm, tapeworm, is spread by fleas.
 The worms are then shed in your puppy's feces... these are usually in segments which look a lot like single grains of white rice.

 your puppy's poop you will most likely be able to tell whether or not he